muratkeremozcan/ui-testing-best-practices/sections/advanced/reaching-ui-state.md

 There are a few counter arguments against application it.
 Developers may be opinionated that Cypress access to the source code is unideal.
 There is a not a counter argument to this until Cypress has official component testing support.

-The real power of application actions comes out when combining application actions with other techniques; not duplicating the ui workflow to setup a state, combining component testing with visual testing, combining component testing with network manipulation are where this approach shines.
+The real power of application actions comes out when combining application actions with other techniques; not duplicating the UI workflow to setup a state, combining component testing with visual testing, combining component testing with network manipulation are where this approach shines.

 <br/><br/>